V-Sekai/manuals/decisions/20241016-storing_world_avatar_object_cdn.md

 ## The Problem Statement

-Our goal is to safely initialize a chair from the V-Sekai content distribution network into the virtual world without compromising security or performance.
+Our goal is to safely initialize an avatar body from the V-Sekai content distribution network into the virtual world without compromising security or performance.

 We wish to enable Godot to load older content seamlessly.